Psalm 25 – A Plea for Help from the Humble and Reverent

 According to Your mercy remember me,

 i.
-“Steadfast love, or ‘true love’ (neb) is that faithfulness to a covenant, to which marital devotion gives some analogy.”
+“Steadfast love, or ‘true love’ (New English Bible) is that faithfulness to a covenant, to which marital devotion gives some analogy.”
 (Kidner)

 ii.
 “This is the love by which he enters into a favorable relationship with his people, promising to be their God.”
 (Boice)